 Fresh Start is more suitable for fixing booting problems and power and performance issues.
 And if you

 How to Backup Files & Programs before Factory Reset

-When resetting your PC, you should consider backing up your files to an external storage device, or you could also use Windows Backup & Restore feature to keep your files so you can restore them once a new copy of Windows is installed.
-If you want to back up your files and programs before factory resetting your PC, you should follow these steps:
+When resetting your PC, you should consider backing up your files to an external storage device which you can do via softwares like EaseUS, or you could also use Windows Backup & Restore feature to keep your files so you can restore them once a new copy of Windows is installed.
+If you want to back up your files and programs before Factory resetting your PC, you should follow these steps: